 CODES, STANDARDS AND CERTIFICATIONS

-All work, including but not limited to: cabling, pathways, support structures, wiring, equipment, installation, workmanship, maintenance and testing shall comply with the latest editions of the National Electrical Code, National Electrical Safety Code, all applicable local rules and regulations, equipment manufacturer's instructions Standard of Installation.
+All work, including but not limited to cabling, pathways, support structures, wiring, equipment, installation, workmanship, maintenance and testing shall comply with the latest editions of the National Electrical Code, National Electrical Safety Code, all applicable local rules and regulations, equipment manufacturer's instructions Standard of Installation.
 In case of discrepancy or disagreement between the documents noted above, the contractor shall satisfy the most stringent requirements.

 PERFORMANCE REQUIREMENTS